 Little dogs & big dogs each have their own play areas - we follow industry standards for separation of dogs based upon 1) size and 2) temperament.
 We accept most dogs (sorry - no wolf hybrids or protection-trained dogs) for daycare.
 Dogs over 80 lbs. will be evaluated on a case by case basis.

 Dogs attending Daycare must be current on vaccinations: DHPP, Rabies (when age-appropriate), Bordetella (for canine cough) a minimum of seven days before attending.
 All vaccinations must be administered by a licensed veterinarian.
 We also request 2 negative fecal results for puppies.
+We cannot accept puppies less than 12 weeks of age with at least 2 rounds of puppy vaccinations.
 Dogs 7 months of age and older must be spayed or neutered and pass an evaluation before attending.
-Evaluations and Tours are by appointment only- please call (440) 255-7387 to schedule.
-There is a $15 evaluation fee for up to 6 hours of evaluation and $24 for a full day evaluation.
+Evaluations and Tours are by appointment - please call (440) 255-7387 to schedule.

 Doggy Daycare Evaluations- What is the process?

 When a dog comes to us for a daycare or lodging evaluation, here is what we look at:

 Will the dog let the staff safely handle it or does it growl, snarl or snap at us?

 Does the dog interact well with other dogs, playing nicely?
 Or is it fearful, aggressive or have bad manners (mounting, body-slamming, etc.?)